hpc2n/selecting-modules/docs/programs.md

 $ module spider matlab/<version>
 ```

-regardless of the facility.
-All of the Add-Ons and Toolboxes should be available through the Matlab GUI.
+regardless of the facility. **All of the Add-Ons and Toolboxes should be available through the Matlab GUI.**

+!!! important

+    The Matlab GUI is prone to hogging resources if not launched carefully, which makes it risky to run on a login node.
 In general, the GUI should only be run via either Desktop On Demand or after booking interactive allocations on compute nodes with `salloc` or `interactive`.
+For more particulars on *running* Matlab, see the [relevant page of the R, Matlab, and Julia for HPC course materials](https://uppmax.github.io/R-matlab-julia-HPC/matlab/load_runMatlab.html).

 ### Example: Matlab on Tetralith (NSC)